puneetarora2000/caton/README.txt

-caton
+Caton
 -------------------

 This is a program for spike sorting.
-It is in early development.
+It is in development.

 -------------------
 Contact: joschu@caltech.edu